tim-patterson/incresql/README.md

 A database supporting incremental updates of materialized views

+### Goals
+The goal of the project is to write a functional db to explore the incremental materialized views space.

+Incremental materialized views can be thought of as fulfilling the same use cases as ksqlDB but with more standard sql in something that feels more like a standard relational database.

+The use case's in mind are BI dashboarding/reporting as well as being able to support serving per-user data to user facing apps/services.

+### Project Status
+The initial code is largely based on a hacky POC of Tim's, however this project is still a long way off fulfilling its goals.

+The project will first attempt to support "point in time"(aka normal) queries before circling back to materialized views.
+- [x] Basic SQL parsing
+- [x] Mysql protocol Support
+- [x] Basic "point in time" query support, select/where/limit
+- [ ] Persistence/Table infra.
+- [ ] Inserts / Deletes for tables.
+- [ ] Basic "point in time" order bys, group bys, joins
+- [ ] Data ingestion
+- [ ] Basic "point in time" window functions
+- [ ] View support
+- [ ] Basic MysqlWorkbench/Tableau/Datagrip support - This will mostly be creating system views.

 ### Building/Running from source
 To build and/or run incresql from source you will first need the rust toolchain installed, the install instructions can be found at https://rustup.rs/